Friedrich Wilhelm von Lindeiner-Wildau: Awards

 Friedrich von Lindeiner-Wildau received the Prussian Order of the Crown 4th Class with Swords for the brutal fighting in the German East Africa campaign of 1905–07.
 He was also awarded the Colonial Medal with that bar.
 During World War I he was also awarded the Saxe-Ernestine House Order – Knight 1st Class with Swords (1 May 1918) as Hauptmann and 1st Adjutant of the Government of Riga and the Mouth of the Düna, and the House Order of Hohenzollern Honor Cross 3b with Swords on 5 February 1915.
 He was also awarded the Iron Cross First and Second Class.

 Legacy

-Von Lindener was the basis for the character "Colonel von Luger" in the film The Great Escape, played by actor Hannes Messemer.
+Von Lindeiner was the basis for the character "Colonel von Luger" in the film The Great Escape, played by actor Hannes Messemer.

 He has been portrayed by Manfred Andrae in the made-for-TV film The Great Escape II: The Untold Story (1988).
 He is depicted as being executed by firing squad for his failure to prevent the breakout.